stefanmielke/ultra64-templates/Roguelike/README.md

 This project started from the template "2D" and uses NuSystem.

 Source code and Makefile are in the `src/` folder, and the textures built during the build are in `resources/`.

+You can go to `/screens/stage00.c` to understand how to use the code.

 ### Updating Font